Sleighs/CashFlowJs/README.md

 * Magnate Mode - Bigger deals, partnership agreements, limited property

 ### Rule Customization
-* Speed Start - Players start with their total income in their savings
 * Joint Ventures - Players can partner up to invest together on opportunities
 * Mixed Deals - Both small and big oppurtunity cards are shuffled together and players choose from the entire deck
 * Random Downsizing - Players roll for a random amount of missed turns after downsizing